German leaders join memorial service for flood victims | DW | 28.08.2021

 Steinmeier said the floods had swept away everything: "People, houses, bridges, roads, schools, city halls, churches, cemeteries."

-"We are thinking people who have lost everything in the floods: their homes, their possessions their homes, their possessions, their memories, their dreams of life," said
+"We are thinking people who have lost everything in the floods: their homes, their possessions, their memories, their dreams of life," said the president.

 The disaster took Germany by surprise, he said, at a moment "when we hoped we would finally get the pandemic under control — But then a new disaster struck."